Flip-top

-A flip-top, swing-top, lightning toggle, or Quillfeldt stopper (after the inventor, Charles de Quillfeldt) is a type of closure frequently used for bottles containing carbonated beverages, such as beer or mineral water.
-The mouth of the bottle is sealed by a stopper, usually made of porcelain or plastic, fitted with a rubber gasket and held in place by a set of wires.
-The bottle can be opened and resealed repeatedly and without the use of a bottle opener, with the wires acting in the same way as a latch clamp.
+A flip-top, swing-top, lightning toggle, or Quillfeldt stopper (after the inventor, Charles de Quillfeldt) is a type of bail closure frequently used for bottles containing carbonated beverages, such as beer or mineral water.
+The mouth of the bottle is sealed by a stopper, usually made of porcelain or plastic, fitted with a rubber gasket and held in place by a permanently attached wire bail.
+The bottle can be opened and resealed repeatedly without the use of a bottle opener, with the wires acting in the same way as a latch clamp.
 The flip-top was the dominant method of sealing beer and mineral water bottles prior to the invention of the crown cork.

-This is sometimes called a bail closure.

 History

 Prior to the creation of the flip-top bottle, bottles were often made from blown glass and sealed with a cork, which was difficult to open by hand and often unreliable, particularly for carbonated beverages such as mineral water or beer.

 A precursor to the flip-top, the "bail" or "Kilner" closure was invented in 1859, where a lid with gasket was held by a wire harness and sealed by a separate set of wires.

 The first flip-top closure was created by Charles de Quillfeldt in the United States, who filed for a patent on 30 November 1874.
 The rights were purchased by Henry W. Putnam who adapted the design for use on fruit jars.
 He received a patent 25 April 1882, called "Trademark Lightning" and the jars became known as the lightning jars.

 Several other varieties have been developed.

 Many homebrewers prefer flip-top bottles, since they are easy to close after filling, and negate the need of a separate capping device.